Planning for Full Global Digital Carnet Adoption by 2028

 Once issued, holders receive a Carnet ID and PIN.
 To access the digital carnet

-Log in to the Carnet Wallet app
+Log in to the Carnet app

 Select “Carnets” and add a new carnet